Invitation of Papers for the

 Comments and Objections

-We hope very much, that those few concretizing suggestions about the religion and the enlightenment of the future, and a global ethos, and the victory of civilization over barbarism, may give us some general orientation for our own preparatory work for our new international course.
-You can make your own comments and objections to those suggestions, and to this general orientation, when we come together in Dubrovnik in the last week of April 2017.
+We hope very much, that those few concretizing suggestions aboutthe dalectic of the religious and the secular, may give us some general orientation for our own preparatory work for our new international course.
+You can make your own comments and objections to those suggestions, and to this general orientation, when we come together in Dubrovnik in the last week of April 2018.
 We hope very much, that you shall be able and willing to come to our discourse, and that you shall, if possible, present a paper, concerning aspects of our general theme, shortly unfolded in the above suggestions and orientation, or not.
 The general theme is broad and gives you much freedom to adjust your paper to it.
 If you have a hard time to connect your paper to our general theme this year, we shall do that for and with you in our argumentative discourse.
 Please, let me or the IUC know as soon as possible, if you shall join us in Dubrovnik, and if you like to give a paper during the last week of April, available to us in the IUC building.
 Please, tell us also, if you desire to give your paper at a specific day and hour, and how much time you would like to have.
 I shall do what I can, to give you as much time as possible.
-We shall meet in the IUC Building on Monday 24, 2017, at 10.00 a.m.
+We shall meet in the IUC Building on Monday 23, 2018, at 10.00 a.m.
 See you then!

-I am with all my best wishes for you and for your dear family, and for your good work,
+I am with all my best New Years wishes for you and for your dear family, and for your good work,